 The full impacts of COVID-19 are still unknown, so it’s crucial to stay flexible and ready to adapt to what consumers are looking for — and to adapt your testing methods to better match our new reality.
 Continue to gather feedback as you make adjustments and pay attention to what people actually want from your business.

-To learn more about the Anywhere CLT — a Central Location Taste Test solution that MMR LIVE is developing in partnership with menu research experts PVR — register for a free consultation today.
+To learn more about the Anywhere CLT — a Central Location Taste Test solution that The ExperienceBuilt Group is developing in partnership with menu research experts PVR — register for a free consultation today.